openwpm/OpenWPM/docs/Platform-Architecture.md

 ### Overview

 One of the Data Aggregators, contained in `openwpm/DataAggregator`, gets spawned in a separate process and receives data from the WebExtension and the platform alike.
-We as previously mentioned we support both local as well as remote data saving.
+We as previously mentioned we support both local and remote data saving.
 The most useful feature of the Data Aggregator is the fact that it is isolated from the other processes through a network socket interface (see `openwpm/SocketInterface.py`).

 ### Data Logged